From € 690.- / 8 days

 Day 7 - Miskolctapolca

 This last part of the excursion will bring you closer to civilisation.
 You will follow the peaks southward, while passing close to Bükkszentkereszt where you turn eastward and descend progressively until Miskolctapolca, a charming residential village, centred around the thermal baths.
 Discover the Cave Bath, this thermal complex installed in natural caves.
 After a week of excursions, you can rest here in an agreeably hot and slightly ‘radioactive’ water with all its beneficial effects.
-Approximately 4H30 of walking today.
+Approximately 18 kms of walking today.

 Accomodation in Miskolctapolca (B, L, D)